Does my family law case qualify for legal aid?

 If you think you might qualify for legal aid then you can check this by calling the Civil Legal Advice line on 0345 345 4345.
 The alternatives to legal aid if you are on a low income and cannot afford legal advice would be:

-If you do not qualify for legal aid, but want affordable, fixed fee Family Law advice, get in touch with our Family Law Solicitors for free initial advice.
-We offer a wide range of Family Law legal services, with transparent pricing, to suit your needs and your budget.
+If you do not qualify for legal aid, but want affordable, fixed fee family law advice, our family law solicitors can help.
+We offer a wide range of family law services, with transparent pricing, to suit your needs and your budget.